Open navigation

 Large Print vs Larger Print

-Exception: HarperLuxe larger print books use a 14-point type and should be attached to the large print record.
+Exception — HarperLuxe: HarperLuxe "larger print" books use a 14-point type.
+These should be attached to the Large Print bibliographic record.

 Was this article helpful?